s2989018/FuRBO/README.md

 Feasibility-Driven Trust Region Bayesian Optimization (FuRBO) is a Bayesian optimization for high dimensional and highly constrained problems.

-*This repository is intended to showcase the performance of FuRBO and to educate how to use/set up the method in Python*

 ## General information
 FuRBO is a Bayesian optimization for high-dimensional black-box functions under black-box constraints.
-The method we propose uses trust regions to reduce the search space to only the area where all constraints are fulfilled (i.e., the feasible area).
+This algorithm uses trust regions to reduce the search space to only the area where all constraints are fulfilled (i.e., the feasible area).
 To do so, the algorithm relies on approximating the black-box objective function and constraints with Gaussian process regression to estimate the location of the feasible area with the best objective function.
 The trust region is placed in the estimated feasible region.

+We propose a novel FuRBO variant which addresses a common challenge in trust-region-based BO methods, which struggle to efficiently exploit objective functions that are separable along directions not aligned with the coordinate axes.
+We extend this approach in two key ways:
+**Multiple trust regions**:
+Instead of relying on a single trust region, we use multiple(i.e. 3) trust regions.
+This allows the algorithm to explore several feasible subspaces in parallel and improves robustness in complex, high-dimensional landscapes.
+**PCA-based ellipsoidal trust regions**:
+We replace the original axis-aligned trust region with ellipsoidal trust regions using Principal Component Analysis (PCA).
+PCA captures the local geometry of the explored feasible samples, allowing the trust region to align with the dominant directions of variation in the data.
+Also, we use an adaptive rescaling strategy based on the length-scales of a local Gaussian process surrogate model with automatic relevance determination.
+This strategy is used for shrinking/expanding the trust regions.
+This results in more flexible region shapes compared to the fixed axis-aligned boxes in the original FuRBO.

 #### Workflow
+**FuRBO**
 1. Generate initial samples
 2. Fit Gaussian processes to the objective function and constraints
 3. Find the current optimum: